How do I address mail to my student?

-What if my daughter or son cannot come home for certain breaks?
+What if my student cannot come home for certain breaks?
 Can they remain in on-Grounds housing?

 First-year students can remain in on-Grounds housing over Thanksgiving and Sprink Break.
 First-year residence areas close every year for Winter Break, which begins in December, and are not accessible.
 If first-year students are registered for January Term, then they can return to their first-year residence hall one day prior to the start of J-Term.

 Upperclass housing, including all residential college spaces, remains open during Winter Break.

-If my student is returning to the same room on Grounds next year, can she or he leave belongings in the room over the summer?
+If my student is returning to the same room on Grounds next year, can they leave belongings in the room over the summer?

 No. The University takes care of repairs and maintenance, hosts conferences, and holds summer session during this time.
 Most residential areas are utilized, so it is not possible to leave items in rooms over the summer.